 When a report is filed, a Bias Education & Restoration Team (BERT), composed of three trained staff members at Waring, will investigate the report as soon as possible and determine, by consensus, whether the report is a bias incident or hate crime/speech.
 The Head of School will also be notified that an investigation is underway.
 Should the report involve the Head of School, the Director of Finance and Operations will be notified that an investigation is underway.
 If a reported incident requires referral to another school administrator or investigative body, such as local police for legal violations, referrals will be made.
-Incidents of sexual harassment, harassment, hazing, bullying, cyberbullying, and retaliation are major offenses handled by the Dean of Students, Associate Head of School, Discipline Committee, and the Head of School.
+Incidents of sexual harassment, harassment, hazing, bullying, cyberbullying, and retaliation are major offenses handled by the Discipline Committee and the Head of School.